Brahma-fi/console-kit/docs/kernel.md

 ### 1. Kernel Registration

 The first step is registering with Kernel to indicate intent to use the hosted workflow service.
-During registration, executors provide their executor registry ID, a webhook URL for task delivery, and configuration parameters such as polling interval and concurrent task limits.
-This process establishes the connection between the executor and Kernel, sets up configuration for task delivery and processing, and provides authentication credentials for subsequent interactions.
+During registration, executors provide parameters.
+This process establishes the connection between the executor and Kernel, sets up configuration for task delivery and processing.

 ```ts
 const ExecutorConfigKernel: KernelExecutorConfig = {